Surface Detail - Culture: Volume VIII

 This may not be Banks’s best work or his most entertaining, or even most thoughtful, but this is where his writing style and playfulness shines the most, and it may be my favorite of all his novels.
 He found a balance in this book that he began searching for in Use of Weapons and utilized in every subsequent offering, but only perfected it here.
 I will keep this focused on Surface Detail, but I would like to take a moment to honor Banks’s memory and consider what greatness he might have written with additional years.

-While many fans and critics laud Use of Weapons, I think it is one of Banks’s most flawed works; not to say it was bad (see my review elsewhere on the site) but there was a lot he tried to do and failed, and the book felt confused instead of complex.
+While many fans and critics laud Use of Weapons, I think it is one of Banks’s most flawed works; not to say it was bad, but there was a lot he tried and failed to do, and the book felt confused instead of complex.
 However, Surface Detail represents the work of his closest to a successful Use of Weapons.

 The characters were unique and variously motivated, we yet again learn more about the Culture—even after 7 previous tomes—its minds, and the wider galactic meta-civilization, as he terms it.
 Meanwhile, the new settings were fantastic, dancing back and forth between levels of civilization and technology flawlessly and entertainingly.